gorkdesign/drush_deploy/README.md

 ## USAGE

-* All this will suppose your Drupal install is in a folder named deploy at the root of the git repository.
-Update paths if needed.

-* Deploy stores its settings in a deploy.drushrc.php file, which will go in the same locations as your drushrc.php and aliases.drushrc.php.
-Here is the minimal configuration needed to get started:

-		<?php
-        $options['application'] = 'blah';
-        $options['deploy-repository'] = 'git@github.com:blah/site_repo.git';
-        $options['branch'] = "master";
-        $options['keep-releases'] = 3;
-        $options['deploy-via'] = 'RemoteCache';
-		$options['docroot'] = '/var/www/deploy';
-        $options['deploy-to'] = '/var/www/deploy';
-        ?>

-* You define the servers you want to deploy to using drush site aliases.
-For example, you could put the following in ~/.drush/blah.aliases.drushrc.php :
+* You define the servers you want to deploy to using drush site alias groups.
+For example, you could put the folowing in ~/.drush/blah.aliases.drushrc.php:

         <?php
         $aliases['web1'] = array(